-I've had to learn some things in life the hard way, just hoping my little bit of knowledge and experience can help others.
+I've had to learn some things in life the hard way; I'm just hoping my little bit of knowledge and experience can help others.

-If you're new to the world of fitness, or if you just need a little more motivation or help with your workout routine, one of the best websites I've found is bodybuilding.com.
+If you're new to the world of fitness, need a little more motivation, or need help with your workout routine, one of the best websites I've found is bodybuilding.com.

 Now, I'm not a fitness model.
 Far from it!
 And I'm not a gym rat.
 Who has time for that?
 I'm a mom of two who works from home and has a lot on my plate.